Human history: Europe

 In addition to changes wrought by incipient capitalism and colonialism, early modern Europeans experienced an increase in the power of the state.
 Absolute monarchs in France, Russia, the Habsburg lands, and Prussia produced powerful centralized states, with strong armies and efficient bureaucracies, all under the control of the king.
-In Russia, Ivan the Terrible was crowned in 1547 as the first tsar of Russia, and by annexing the Turkic khanates in the east, transformed Russia into a regional power, eventually replacing the Polish-Lithuanian Commonwealth as a major power in Eastern Europe.
+In Russia, Ivan the Terrible was crowned in 1547 as the first tsar of Russia, and by annexing the Turkic khanates in the east, transformed Russia into a regional power, eventually replacing the Polish–Lithuanian Commonwealth as a major power in Eastern Europe.
+At the end of the 18th century, the Russian Empire began its conquest of the Caucasus.
 The countries of Western Europe, while expanding prodigiously through technological advances and colonial conquest, competed with each other economically and militarily in a state of almost constant war.
 Wars of particular note included the Thirty Years' War, the War of the Spanish Succession, the Seven Years' War, and the French Revolutionary Wars.
-The French Revolution, starting in 1789, laid the groundwork of liberal democracy by overthrowing monarchy.
+The French Revolution, starting in 1789, laid the groundwork for liberal democracy by overthrowing the monarchy.
 It led to the rise of Napoleon Bonaparte and the subsequent Napoleonic Wars of the early 19th century.

-Sub-Saharan Africa
+Africa

 In the Horn of Africa, there was the Oromo expansion in the 16th century, which weakened Ethiopia and caused Adal's collapse.
 Ajuran was succeeded by the Geledi Sultanate.
 In the late 19th and early 20th centuries, Ethiopia rapidly expanded.

 In West Africa, the Songhai Empire fell to Moroccan invasion in the late 16th century.
 They were succeeded by the Bamana Empire.
 The Fula jihads beginning in the 18th century led to the establishment of the Sokoto Caliphate, the Massina Empire, and the Tukulor Empire.
 In the forest regions, the Asante Empire was established in present-day Ghana.
 Between 1515 and 1800, 8 million Africans were exported in the Atlantic slave trade.

-In the Congo Basin, Kongo fought three wars against the Portuguese who had begun colonizing Angola, ending in the conquest of Ndongo in the 17th century.
+In the western Congo Basin, Kongo fought three wars against the Portuguese who had begun colonizing Angola, ending in the conquest of Ndongo in the 17th century.
 Further east, the Lunda Empire rose to dominate the region.
 It fell to the Chokwe in the 19th century.
-In the northern Great Lakes, there were the kingdoms of Bunyoro-Kitara, Buganda, and Rwanda among others.
+In the northern Great Lakes, the kingdoms of Bunyoro-Kitara, Buganda, and Rwanda struggled for hegemony among others.

 Kilwa was conquered by the Portuguese in the 16th century as they began colonizing Mozambique.
 They were defeated by the Omani Empire who took control of the Swahili coast.
-In Madagascar the 16th century onward saw the emergence of Imerina, the Betsileo kingdoms, and the Sakalava empire; Imerina conquered most of the island in the 19th century.
-In the Zambezi Basin Mutapa was followed by the Rozvi Empire, with Maravi around Lake Malawi to its north.
+In Madagascar, the 16th century onward saw the emergence of Imerina, the Betsileo kingdoms, and the Sakalava empire; Imerina conquered most of the island in the 19th century.
+In the Zambezi Basin, Mutapa was followed by the Rozvi Empire, with Maravi around Lake Malawi to its north.
 Mthwakazi succeeded Rozvi.
-Further south, the Dutch began colonizing South Africa in the 16th century, who lost it to the British.
-In the 19th century Dutch settlers formed various Boer Republics, while the Mfecane ravaged the region and led to the establishment of various African kingdoms.
+Further south, the Dutch began colonizing South Africa in the 16th century, but lost it to the British.
+In the 19th century, Dutch settlers formed various Boer Republics while the Mfecane ravaged the region and led to the establishment of various African kingdoms.